-Offstream Small Scale Mining – Proposed Permit Application Fee
+Offstream Small Scale Mining Water Pollution Control Facility 600 – Proposed Permit Application Fee

-DEQ is hosting two advisory committee meetings to gather input on the fiscal impact of a proposed application fee for the offstream small scale mining permit (WPCF 600).
+DEQ is hosting two stakeholder meetings to gather input on the fiscal impact of a proposed application fee for the offstream small scale mining permit (WPCF 600).
+These meetings are to solicit input on new application fees only and terms and conditions of the WPCF 600 permit will not be discussed.

 The current application fee is $0 for the offstream mining permit for operations processing less than five cubic yards of material per day or less than 1,500 cubic yards per year.
-DEQ is proposing an application fee of $24 to begin to recover costs associated with issuing the permit.
+DEQ is proposing an application fee of $24 to address administrative costs associated with assignment of permit coverage .
+There is no annual fee for the permit.

-The purpose of these advisory committee meetings is to gather stakeholders and ask for input on the proposed fee.
-Issues with the permit conditions will not be considered.

 THE PROPOSED FEE DOES NOT AFFECT SUCTION DREDGE MINING (700-PM).